-The purpose of this solicitation is to invite research proposals for the upcoming NJSGC's omnibus grant period (February 1, 2024 -January 31, 2026).
+The purpose of this solicitation is to invite research proposals for the upcoming NJSGC's omnibus grant period (February 1, 2026 -January 31, 2028).
 The application process has two steps.
 First, to submit a full proposal, prospective investigators must submit a Letter of Intent (LOI) that adheres to the guidance herein.
 Letters of Intent will undergo an administrative review, after which those meeting the review requirements will be encouraged for submission as full proposals.
 The opportunity to submit a full proposal is contingent on the timely receipt of a Letter of Intent.
 Second, prospective investigators must submit a full proposal that adheres to the guidance herein.
-Full proposals will be evaluated by external peer reviewers and reviewed by a diverse Technical Review Panel.
+Full proposals will be evaluated by external peer reviewers and reviewed by an authoritative Technical Review Panel.

 Original, innovative proposals that target the research priorities and principles described here are welcomed.
-NJSGC is interested in funding proposals from all qualified investigators, particularly those from institutions with a history of under-funding from Sea Grant and/or from under-represented populations that:
+NJSGC is interested in funding proposals from all qualified investigators, particularly those from New Jersey institutions with a history of under-funding from New Jersey Sea Grant that: • Engage and support students and promote workforce development.

-- Engage and support students and promote workforce development. - Demonstrate an integrated approach to research, outreach, and engagement. - Engage NJSGC's extension, communications, and/or education professionals to support the transition of applied research into useful applications that address the needs of New Jersey's coastal residents and stakeholders. - Involve stakeholders and end-users throughout all phases of the project, including identifying need and the statement of the problem at the pre-proposal stage. - Strive to contribute to increased STEM literacy, greater stewardship, and the ideals of diversity and inclusion.
+- Demonstrate an integrated approach to research, outreach, and engagement. - Engage NJSGC's extension, communications, and/or education professionals to support the transition of applied research into useful applications that address the needs of New Jersey's coastal residents and stakeholders. - Involve stakeholders and end-users throughout all phases of the project, including identifying need and the statement of the problem at the pre-proposal stage. - Strive to contribute to increased STEM literacy, greater stewardship to all interested constituents and communities.

 In addition, in the interest of a balanced research portfolio that engages the broadest possible range of eligible applicants, this RFP incorporates input from many of NJSGC's academic partners who have emphasized the hurdles faced in competing for research dollars.
-As a result of these discussions, proposals are being solicited at two funding levels, and greater emphasis has been placed on stakeholder and student involvement as well as engagement of diverse audiences.
+As a result of these discussions, proposals are being solicited at two funding levels, and greater emphasis has been placed on stakeholder and student involvement as well as the engagement of New Jersey's broad audiences.